TiPatCodes/Round_Ribbon_Scheduler/README.md

 GDB client application port 3333 --->  OCD --> ST link driver (USB driver for ST link debugger ) --> ST link Debugger -- SWDIO                   -->  Micro controller ( MCU )
                                                                                                                      -- SWDCLK (controlled by ST link debugger as master) -->

+- Some of the Open OCD command ( you acn refer - https://openocd.org/doc/html/General-Commands.html )
+  IMPORTANT - if using the GDB as client you have to use a suffix - "monitor"

+        - reset init
+        -  flash write_image erase <elf file name>
+        - reset
+        - halt
+        - mdw : to read the memory in word length <address>  <count>
+        - bp

+C standard library
+        - Newlib ( libc.a)
+        - Newlibnano(libs-nano.a)

+To  run the Open OCD with semi-hosting you need to make additional changes to the make file and lnker script
+        - add symbol __end__ instead of end
+        - add new instructions in linker script for semi-hosting , as it doesn't need syscalls.c

  HAPPY CODING :)